marekrei/neurallm-exercise/README.md

 The system will train on the **trainingdata**, testing on the **devdata** every 4000 lines by default.
 If the performance has not improved, the learning rate will be decreased at every epoch.
 When there is again no improvement, the training will stop.

+There are some settings in the beginning of LM.java that you can change if you wish.

+This implementation is not the most optimal way of implementing neural language models.
+Many advanced techniques exist for speeding up such models, and you are encouraged to find out about them if you are interested.
+This code is kept simple and minimal to introduce the concepts of neural language modelling and parameter training through backpropagation.

 JBlas
 -----------------------------------------